-We will not receive any proceeds from any sale by the Selling Warrantholders of the Financing Warrants being registered for resale hereunder.
-We will receive the proceeds from any exercise of the Financing Warrants for cash.
-We will bear all costs, expenses and fees in connection with the registration of the Financing Warrants and underlying Ordinary Shares offered by this prospectus, including, without limitation, all registration and filing fees, fees and expenses of our counsel and fees and expenses of our independent registered public accountants.
-The Selling Warrantholders will bear all incremental selling expenses, including commissions, brokerage fees and other similar selling expenses.
+We will not receive any proceeds from any sale by the Selling Securityholders of the Ordinary Shares or the Warrants being registered for resale hereunder.
+We will bear all costs, expenses and fees in connection with the registration of the securities offered by this prospectus, including, without limitation, all registration and filing fees, Nasdaq listing fees and fees and expenses of our counsel and our independent registered public accountants.
+The Selling Securityholders will bear all incremental selling expenses, including commissions, brokerage fees and other similar selling expenses.

-The Selling Warrantholders may offer and sell, from time to time, some or all of the Financing Warrants and Ordinary Shares covered by this prospectus.
-As used herein, "Selling Warrantholders" includes donees, pledgees, transferees or other successors-in-interest (as a gift, pledge, partnership distribution or other non-sale related transfer) selling securities received after the date of this prospectus from the Selling Warrantholders.
-We have registered the Financing Warrants and Ordinary Shares covered by this prospectus for offer and sale so that those securities may be freely sold to the public by the Selling Warrantholders.
-Registration of the Financing Warrants and Ordinary Shares covered by this prospectus does not mean, however, that those securities necessarily will be offered or resold by the Selling Warrantholders.
-If the Company consents to the transfer of the Financing Warrants by the Selling Warrantholders, the Selling Warrantholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
+The Selling Securityholders may offer and sell, from time to time, some or all of the securities covered by this prospectus.
+As used herein, "Selling Securityholders" includes donees, pledgees, transferees or other successors-in-interest (as a gift, pledge, partnership distribution or other non-sale related transfer) selling securities received after the date of this prospectus from the Selling Securityholders.
+We have registered the securities covered by this prospectus for offer and sale so that those securities may be freely sold to the public by the Selling Securityholders.
+Registration of the securities covered by this prospectus does not mean, however, that those securities necessarily will be offered or resold by the Selling Securityholders.
+The Selling Securityholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.

-Sales of the Financing Warrants and Ordinary Shares offered hereby may be effected by the Selling Warrantholders from time to time in one or more types of transactions (which may include block transactions), including but not limited to, in negotiated transactions, through put or call options transactions relating to the securities offered hereby, through short sales of the securities offered hereby, or a combination of such methods of sale.
+Sales of the securities offered hereby may be effected by the Selling Securityholders from time to time in one or more types of transactions (which may include block transactions), including but not limited to, on Nasdaq at prevailing market prices, in negotiated transactions, through put or call options transactions relating to the securities offered hereby, through short sales of the securities offered hereby, or a combination of such methods of sale.
 Such transactions may or may not involve brokers or dealers.
-In effecting sales, brokers or dealers engaged by the Selling Warrantholders may arrange for other brokers or dealers to participate.
-Broker-dealer transactions may include purchases of the securities by a broker-dealer as principal and resales of the securities by the broker-dealer for its account pursuant to this prospectus, ordinary brokerage transactions or transactions in which the broker-dealer solicits purchasers.
-Such broker-dealers may receive compensation in the form of discounts, concessions or commissions from the Selling Warrantholders and/or the purchasers of the securities offered hereby for whom such broker-dealers may act as agents or to whom they sell as principal, or both (which compensation as to a particular broker-dealer might be in excess of customary commissions).
+In effecting sales, brokers or dealers engaged by the Selling Securityholder may arrange for other brokers or dealers to participate.
+Broker-dealer transactions may include purchases of the securities by a broker-dealer as principal and resales of the securities py the broker-dealer for its account pursuant to this prospectus, ordinary brokerage transactions or transactions in which the broker-dealer solicits purchasers.
+Such broker-dealers may receive compensation in the form of discounts, concessions or commissions from the Selling Securityholders and/or the purchasers of the securities offered hereby for whom such broker-dealers may act as agents or to whom they sell as principal, or both (which compensation as to a particular broker-dealer might be in excess of customary commissions).
 Any broker-dealers participating in the distribution of the securities covered by this prospectus may be deemed to be "underwriters" within the meaning of the Securities Act, and any commissions received by any of those broker-dealers may be deemed to be underwriting commissions under the Securities Act.
-The Selling Warrantholders have advised us that they have not entered into any agreements, understandings or arrangements with any broker-dealers regarding the sale of the Financing Warrants and Ordinary Shares covered by this prospectus.
+The Selling Securityholders have advised us that they have not entered into any agreements, understandings or arrangements with any broker-dealers regarding the securities covered by this prospectus.